cloro

 Key features

-- AI Overview parsing with cited sources
+• AI Overview parsing with cited sources.

 Pros

-- Widest Google-vertical coverage in the SERP-API category
+• Widest Google-vertical coverage in the SERP-API category.

 Cons

 Pricing.
-Developer tier $75/month (5,000 searches).
+Developer $75/month (5,000 searches).
 Production $150/month (15,000 searches).
 Big Data $275/month (30,000 searches).
-Enterprise pricing available.

 3. DataForSEO — best pay-as-you-go SERP at the lowest base rate

-The September 2025 SERP API price cut (~80% reduction) made DataForSEO the lowest base rate in the SERP-API category.
-AI Overview enrichment doubles the first page from $2 to $4 per 1,000 calls, and additional pages cost 75% of the base rate.
+DataForSEO is a horizontal SEO data platform with 60+ endpoints — SERP, Keywords, Backlinks, On-Page, Domain Analytics, and more.
+The breadth is genuinely useful for a full SEO program.
+The September 2025 SERP price cut (~80%) made it the lowest base rate in the category.
+AI Overview enrichment doubles the first page from $2 to $4 per 1,000 calls.

 Key features